m-farkhan/sql-data-warehouse-project/README.md

 ## Project Overview

-In FMCG distribution, sales data often arrives in raw and inconsistent formats from multiple salesman across different regions — making it difficult for management to get a clear picture of business performance.

-This project builds a centralized **Data Warehouse** using Medallion Architecture to solve that challenge:
+This project builds a centralized Data Warehouse for FMCG sales data using Medallion Architecture (Bronze, Silver, Gold) in PostgreSQL.

-- **Bronze layer** ingests 100,000 raw transactions and preserves them as-is
-- **Silver layer** cleans and resolves 6 types of data quality issues including inconsistent date formats, Rp-formatted amounts, NULL values, category typos, negative values, and duplicates
-- **Gold layer** organizes clean data into a Star Schema, enabling fast and reliable analysis of revenue trends, product performance, and regional sales across 10 cities in Indonesia
+It covers the full pipeline from raw data ingestion, data cleaning and transformation, to a Star Schema ready to be consumed by Data Analysts, Data Scientists, or any BI tools.

-The entire pipeline runs automatically with a **single stored procedure call**, while a trigger ensures every change to the fact table is fully audited.
+The entire pipeline runs automatically with a single stored procedure call, while a trigger ensures every change to the fact table is fully audited.

+---

+## Business Problem

+In FMCG distribution, sales data often arrives in raw and inconsistent formats from multiple salesman across different regions, making it difficult for management to get a clear picture of business performance.

+This data warehouse is built to enable strategic analysis such as:

+- Sales Monitoring: track revenue fluctuations by day, month, or season accurately
+- Product Performance: identify best-selling products and categories contributing the highest profit
+- Regional Analysis: map revenue performance by location to evaluate highest and lowest performing areas
+- ML-Ready Foundation: provide clean, structured data ready for demand forecasting and customer segmentation models

 ---